MCP HubMCP Hub

 Adding New Server Types

-1. Install the MCP server package you want to use
+1. Install the desired MCP server package.

 servers: